BerriAI/litellm/docs/my-website/docs/proxy/alerting.md

 ### Step 2: Update config.yaml

+- Set `SLACK_WEBHOOK_URL` in your proxy env to enable Slack alerts.
-Let's save a bad key to our proxy
+- Just for testing purposes, let's save a bad key to our proxy.

 ```yaml
 model_list: